-We’ll also be talking about how to decide on the right kind of hosting for your blog’s needs—for instance, choosing between shared hosting or managed WordPress hosting.
-The latter is our main topic of discussion today, so let’s get to it.
+In this guide, we’ll also be talking about how to decide on the right kind of hosting for your blog’s needs—for instance, choosing between shared hosting or managed WordPress hosting.

 - Kinsta: $30.00/mo

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend products and services I’ve personally used and stand behind.
 When you use one of my affiliate links, the company compensates me, which helps me run this blog and keep all of my in-depth content free of charge for readers (like you).

 As the name suggests, managed WordPress hosting is a WordPress-specific hosting plan where your provider manages all of the technical aspects of operating your site (and server).
 Examples of the features that come with managed hosting plans include daily backups, tested updates to plugins & themes and regular security monitoring.
 Managed WordPress hosting plans are great for sites with a solid blog business plan that already generate a decent amount of traffic and make some money to justify the cost.
 An established blog should have professional-grade security and ultra fast page load speeds.

 And if you’re wondering why WordPress, it’s one of the most popular content management systems on the planet—powering close to 40% of the Internet.
 That, and other recent blogging statistics show that WordPress is only growing as the top CMS of choice for blogs and business websites around the world.